Celebrity Cooking Showdown: Results

 On Wednesday, April 19, the pairings were Tom Arnold with Wolfgang, Chelsea Cooley with Cat and Big Kenny with Govind.
-Chelsea's menu of Charred Kobe-style Beef with Asian Pear Slaw and Honey-Miso Vinaigrette, Spicy Tuna Belly and Asparagus Roll with Wasabi Crème Fraîche, and Green Tea Parfait with Kiwi and Cashews eked out a 35-34-34 victory over Tom's Scalloped Corn Casserole with Apple Smoked Bacon, Prime Beef Burgers with Gorgonzola and Special Sauce, Molten Chocolate Cake with Whipped Cream and Kenny's Dungeness Crab with White Asparagus and Hazelnut Vinaigrette, Seared Kobe-style Beef with Potato Mousseline and Chanterelle Mushroom Salad and Fried Cookies and Cream.
+Chelsea's menu of charred Kobe-style beef with Asian pear slaw and honey-miso vinaigrette, spicy tuna belly and asparagus roll with wasabi crème fraîche, and green tea parfait with kiwi and cashews eked out a 35-34-34 victory over Tom's scalloped corn casserole with apple smoked bacon, prime beef burgers with Gorgonzola and special sauce, molten chocolate cake with whipped cream and Kenny's dungeness crab with white asparagus and hazelnut vinaigrette, seared Kobe-style beef with potato mousseline and chanterelle mushroom salad and fried cookies and cream.

 The finals, broadcast over both NBC.com's website and on television on April 22, paired Cindy with Wolfgang, Ashley with Cat, and Chelsea with Govind.
 For this round, the contestants were paired up with their chefs by random draw and given just one day to practice their dishes.
 The competition started badly as Ashley sliced open his hand with a knife while cutting limes.
 The laceration was severe and required paramedic attention to apply a temporary bandage (he later needed stitches to seal up the wound) and cost him nearly 5 minutes of his 50.
 Cindy later burned her hand while pulling out her rack of lamb.
-Cindy's menu consisted of Roasted Beet Napoleon with Goat Cheese, Marinated Rack of Lamb and Butterscotch Apple Crumble.
-Chelsea's menu was Hamachi Sashimi, Duck Breast with Spicy Soba Noodles and Jasmine Rice Pudding (and a cold bottle of sake).
-Ashley's menu was Coconut Ceviche, Tequila Lime Steak Fajitas and Mexican Chocolate Fondue.
+Cindy's menu consisted of roasted beet napoleon with goat cheese, marinated rack of lamb and butterscotch apple crumble.
+Chelsea's menu was hamachi sashimi, duck breast with spicy soba noodles and jasmine rice pudding (and a cold bottle of sake).
+Ashley's menu was coconut ceviche, tequila lime steak fajitas and Mexican chocolate fondue.
 Each judge weighed in, but withheld scores so that America could vote on the winner.
 Cindy won the competition.

 Home viewer contest

-Every night during Celebrity Cooking Showdown, one lucky viewer won a 4-piece GE kitchen.
-All viewers had to do to enter the contest is to text to 51515 with a letter that corresponded to the celebrity they thought would win over the judges.
+Every night during Celebrity Cooking Showdown, one viewer won a 4-piece GE kitchen.
+All viewers had to do to enter the contest was to send a text with a letter that corresponded to the celebrity they thought would win over the judges.
 As with the Deal Or No Deal Lucky Case Game, only the correct guesses were entered into the contest.
 From there, the winner was picked amidst the correct guesses.